datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 This value can be understood as the probability that we are making a mistake if we reject our null hypothesis in favor of the alternative one.
 In this case this probability is 38% which is very high (anything above 10% is high), which would prompt us to conclude that we do not have enough statistical evidence to claim that the share of cars with am=0 was not 50% in the population.

 `@instructions`
-- Use `value_counts()` function to display th frequency distribution of the desired varible
+- Use `value_counts()` function to display th frequency distribution of the desired variable
 - Test whether the share of cars with the number of cylinders less than 6 is equal to 0.6
 - What is your conclusion about the test on number of cylinders?